stijn-dejongh/lovecraft_public_domain/raw_converts/cdw.md

 himself; eventually trailing off into a mnemonic hodge-podge like the modernistic   Waste Land
-of Mr. T. S. Eliot and finally reverting to the oft-repeated dual formula he had lately found in Ward's underground library:    "Y'ai 'ng'ngah, Yog-Sothoth ",   and so on till the final underlined    "Zhro ".
+of Mr. T. S. Eliot and finally reverting to the oft-repeated dual formula he had lately found in Ward's underground library:    "Y'ai 'ng'ngah, Yog-Sothoth",   and so on till the final underlined    "Zhro ".
 It seemed to soothe him, and he staggered to his feet after a time; lamenting bitterly his fright-lost torch and looking wildly about for any gleam of light in the clutching inkiness of the chilly air.
 Think he would not; but he strained his eyes in every direction for some faint glint or reflection of the